boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/kpi-card.md

 ### Image

-The `image` section allows you to configure the image data for each KPI card/records.
+The `image` section allows you to configure the image data for each KPI card or records.
 The image data may be the direct URL for the records or contains a part of the URL.

 #### Direct URL

 In the following example, each country flag is displayed in the KPI card by configuring the **Country Image** field.
 The Country Image column from the data source contains the full URL of the country flag.

 Data screenshot

 ![Example data](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/sample-widget.png)

 Follow the given steps to show the country image in the KPI card series:

 1. Configure the `Country Image` field into the `Image` section.

 ![Configure Image](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/configure-image.png)

 2. Make sure whether the `pattern` text is properly updated in the `Properties` pane image section.

 ![Pattern](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/image-pattern.png)

 3. Now, the widget will be rendered with image data.

 ![Widget with Image](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/widget-with-image.png)

 #### Partial image data

 If your data source contains the partial data of the URL means you need to enter the URL text with the proper patterns.

 For an example, consider the following data source.

 ![Example data](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/sample-for-partial-image.png)

 It contains the Players name and part of their image URL in the above columns.